BinaryMuse/michelletilley-blog/_posts/2011-01-29-rvm-unicorn-and-upstart.markdown

 **Step 5: Start your service**

-Now you should be able to start your Unicorn app via `sudo service start` appname.
+Now you should be able to start your Unicorn app via `sudo service start appname`.